majabojarska/blog/content/roborock_jailbreak.md

 {{ image(src="/img/roborock_jailbreak/board_bot_tpa17.webp", alt="Conformal coating on test point TPA17", position="center", style="border-radius: 1em; width: 100%;") }}

-- As one might expect, screw joints on the PCB are connected to common ground.
+- As one might expect, screw joints on the PCB are connected to common ground, just like the pad next to `TP17` (both marked blue).
-- Apart from `TPA17`, there's also a `TP17` test point, don't confuse them.
+- Apart from `TPA17` (marked red), there's also a `TP17` (marked yellow) test point (marked yellow), don't confuse them.
-- The board is coated in a [conformal coating](https://en.wikipedia.org/wiki/Conformal_coating), to protect it from moisture and liquid damage.
+- The board is coated with a [conformal coating](https://en.wikipedia.org/wiki/Conformal_coating), to protect it from moisture and liquid damage.
 You'll need to gently scrape it off to make contact with the test point.
 A pointy multimeter probe will do just fine.
 - The battery needs to be connected for the logic to boot, turns out it's not powered through the host USB connection!
 I believe the latter is mostly (or only) for UART.

 Here are some more pictures of the board to help you identify it:

+{{ image(src="/img/roborock_jailbreak/board_top_full.webp", alt="Top of the board, middle section", position="center", style="border-radius: 1em; width: 100%; margin-top: 1em; margin-bottom: 1em;") }}

 {{ image(src="/img/roborock_jailbreak/board_top_middle.webp", alt="Top of the board, middle section", position="center", style="border-radius: 1em; width: 100%; margin-top: 1em; margin-bottom: 1em;") }}